dqualizer/dqlang/README.md

 ### Maven

-To setup your maven for using this package, please have a look the "[Authenticating to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)" guide.
+To setup your maven for using this package, have a look the "[Authenticating to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)" guide.